oscarwumit/QM_descriptors_calculation/README.md

 ### Output
-The code will generate three folders, as specified by the arguments '--MMFF_conf_folder', '--xtb_folder', '--DFT_folder', which hold results for MMFF conformer searching, semi-empirical optimization, and DFT electronic structure calculations, respectively.
+The code will generate three folders, as specified by the arguments '--MMFF_conf_folder', '--xtb_folder', '--DFT_folder', '--QM_des_folder', which hold results for MMFF conformer searching, semi-empirical optimization, DFT electronic structure calculations, and QM descriptors results respectively.

-The QM descriptors from DFT calculations will be parsed automatically and saved as a dataframe in the .pickle file specified by '--output' argument.

 ### Use on the HPC
 See submit.sh for an example of submitting scripts.
 The following parameters in the